-While the Family and Medical Leave Act (FMLA) provides eligible employees with up to 12 weeks of unpaid, job-protected leave per year (of which women are one third more likely to take advantage of than men), the FMLA is problematic.
+While the Family and Medical Leave Act (FMLA) provides eligible employees with up to 12 weeks of unpaid, job-protected leave per year (women are one third more likely to take advantage of this than men are), the FMLA is problematic.
 Even though these protections cover 60 percent of the workforce, many simply can’t afford to take advantage of it.

 There’s overwhelming support for paid paternity leave; 69 percent of Americans support such a policy for dads.

 Equally troubling is that the U.S. is one of only eight developed countries without a mandated paid family leave program, which leaves it up to individual states and employers to decide.
-Currently only four states — California, Rhode Island, New Jersey and New York — require paid family leave (with Washington state coming on board in 2020).
+Currently only eight states — California, Rhode Island, New Jersey, New York, Washington, Massachusetts, Connecticut, Oregon and Washington D.C.— require paid family leave.
 Nationally, only 9 percent of men have jobs that offer paid paternity leave to every male employee.

 And yet, there’s overwhelming support for paid paternity leave (69 percent of Americans support such a policy for dads), and myriad benefits to children and families, businesses and the economy — so, why aren’t more men taking this crucial time off when it’s offered?

 “There is a stigma to being away from work, especially for men,” says Adrienne Schweer of the Bipartisan Policy Center’s Task Force on Paid Family Leave.
 “Men tend not to take leave because they see the impact it has on a woman's career and earnings, they see how the absence causes someone else to pick up additional work to fill in and they don’t feel their leadership supports them in taking the leave.”